 Ruka-Kuusamo in summer is an absolutely stunning destination.
-Summer in Finland is a magical time of the year anywhere, but the rugged wilderness of the North embraces by the midnight sun is something unique to experience.
+Summer in Finland is a magical time of the year anywhere, but the rugged wilderness of the North embraced by the midnight sun is something unique to experience.
 So even though the region is mostly known as a winter destination, it is one of my top picks for a summer trip as well.
 All you need to know in this post!

 Northern Finland and Finnish Lapland is famous for snowy forests, Northern Lights and Winter adventures.
 But looking beyond what the region is known for – summertime – you will discover an absolutely magical time of the year.
 From the never-setting Midnight Sun in the Polar Day, to pristine, untouched nature and a calm and a variety of cultural experiences – Ruka-Kuusamo should be on the top of your list for a slow wilderness summer visit.